keplerproject/orbit/doc/us/reference.md

-**a\_model:find\_all(*condition*, *args*)** - finds and returns all instances of the model that matches *condition*; *args* can determine the order (args.order), specify which fields should be returned (args.fields, default is all of them), limit the number of returned rows (args.count), return only distinct rows (args.distinct), and inject fields from other tables (args.inject)
+**a\_model:find\_all(*condition*, *args*)** - finds and returns all instances of the model that matches *condition*; *args* can determine the order (args.order), specify which fields should be returned (args.fields, default is all of them), limit the number of returned rows (args.count), skip that many rows before beginning to return rows (args.offset), return only distinct rows (args.distinct), and inject fields from other tables (args.inject)

 Example: `books:find_all("author = ? and year_pub > ?", { "John Doe", 1995, order = "year_pub asc", count = 5, fields = { "id", "title" } })`